brianpark0126/sotai/docs/reference/pipelines/pipeline.md

 def prepare(data: pd.DataFrame, split: DatasetSplit) -> PreparedData
 ```

-Prepares the data for model training.
+Returns an instance of `PreparedData` for the given data and split.

 <a id="sotai/pipelines/pipeline.Pipeline.train"></a>